How Much You Should Feed Your Puppy

-When it comes to feeding a puppy wet food vs. dry food, what are the pros and cons?
+When it comes to feeding a puppy wet/canned food vs. dry food, what are the pros and cons?
 This is yet another mystery that baffles many new dog owners.
 To answer the question, it's helpful to first have a better understanding of the options.

 Wet food or semi-moist food usually comes either in cans, pouches, or single serving packets, and is typically the most expensive.
-Unsurprisingly, your dog will probably find it much more tasty than dry food.
+Unsurprisingly, your dog will probably find it much

 Dry food, also known as kibble, is often the cheapest option.
 You can scoop and serve it to your dog straight out of the bag or moisten it a little with water or canned food (the latter doesn't do much other than make it more appealing to your pup).

-During weaning, Shmalberg notes, a puppy should get moist food; either wet or semi-moist food, or dry food that's been moistened with a little water.
+During weaning, Shmalberg notes, a puppy should get moist food, either wet or semi-moist food, or dry food that's been moistened with a little water.

-Aside from how much wet food to feed a puppy, the real considerations are when to start feeding puppies wet food—and how.
+Aside from how much wet or canned food to feed a puppy, the real considerations are when to start feeding puppies wet food—and how.
 In short?
 Carefully, in order to avoid gastrointestinal issues.
 But don't worry, dogs will naturally make the transition.

 "In general domestic and wild dogs will start to mouth (even unsuccessfully at first!) food at about 3 weeks of age," says Shmalberg.
-Here are some of his other do's and don'ts regarding puppies and wet food.
+Here are some of his other do's and don'ts regarding puppies and wet or canned food.

 Do pay attention to size.
 Most puppies can eat unmoistened dry food at about 6 weeks of age, but the kibble size should be appropriate for the breed of dog.
 Smaller kibbles are available for small breeds (and many "all life stages" foods have kibbles fit for smaller breeds).